top of page

 Conclusion

-The laser is easy to use, the startup time is comparable to that of an Ar ion laser (a couple of minutes to start, ~5 minutes to stabilize).
+The laser is easy to use, the start-up time is comparable to that of an Ar ion laser (a couple of minutes to start, ~5 minutes to stabilize).
 The wavelength of the Skylark 349 NX is perfect for my experiments on PL and Raman spectroscopy, the shape of the beam is almost Gaussian and seems to be focused close to the diffraction limit through a microscope objective.

-The Skylark laser is an excellent excitation source for Raman spectroscopy, comparable to an argon laser but with some advantages.
-The laser emission of the 349NX is spectrally clean unlike that from the Argon ion laser.
+The Skylark 349 NX Laser is an excellent excitation source for Raman spectroscopy, comparable to an argon laser but with some advantages.
+The laser emission of the Skylark 349 NX is spectrally clean unlike that from the Argon ion laser.
 Due to the presence of ubiquitous plasma lines the emission of the latter requires an additional filter-monochromator to filter out these parasitic lines.

-The power of the Skylark DPSS laser is expected to remain constant over the lifetime which was the main driver for replacing our old argon laser.
-An additional unexpected benefit is that the Skylark system is much smaller than our previous laser making it portable between labs and experimental setups, hence, providing additional flexibility to our experiments.
+The power of Skylark Lasers' DPSS laser is expected to remain constant over the lifetime which was the main driver for replacing our old argon laser.
+An additional unexpected benefit is that the Skylark Lasers system is much smaller than our previous laser making it portable between labs and experimental setups, hence, providing additional flexibility to our experiments.

 bottom of page